Corneal neovascularization: Treatment

 Treatments for corneal neovascularization are predominately off-lab with a multitude of complications as a result.
 The desired results from medical therapy may not always occur, ergo an invasive procedure may be needed to prevent further decrease in corneal avascularity.

 For contact lenses related hypoxia, ceasing the use of contact lenses is the first step until corneal neovascularization is addressed by a physician.
-Modern rigid gas permeable and silicon hydrogel contact lenses have a much higher level of oxygen transmissibility, making them effective alternatives to help prevent corneal neovascularization.
+Modern rigid gas permeable and silicone hydrogel contact lenses have a much higher level of oxygen transmissibility, making them effective alternatives to help prevent corneal neovascularization.

 Topical administration of steroids and non-steroid anti-inflammatory drugs are first-line treatment for individuals with CNV.
 The administration of steroids can increase the risk of infection, glaucoma, cataracts, herpes simplex recurrence.
 The anti-inflammatory drugs, however, increase the risk of corneal ulceration and melting.

 Since VEGF plays an important role in vasculogenesis and pathologic neovascularization associated with eye diseases, a potential treatment for CNV is to inhibit VEGF activity by competing the binding of VEGF with specific neutralizing anti-VEGF antibody.
 VEGF inhibitors include pegaptanib sodium, ranibizumab, and off-label bevacizumab are currently used for treatment of various retinal disease.
 Anti-VEGF antibodies such as the application of ranibizumab or bevacizumab have been shown to reduce corneal neovascularization.
 Both ranibizumab and bevacizumab uses the same mechanism and inhibits all iso-forms of VEGF.
 The significant reduction in invasion of in-growth blood vessels in terms of neovascular area and vessel caliber suggests that treatment with ranibizumab induces thinning of the blood vessels, however, there's no significant change of the blood vessel's length.
 Using anti-VEGF antibodies to treat CNV has some limitations such as it is not a cure and may require repeated treatments to maintain positive effects over time.
 Topical and/or subconjunctival administration of bevacizumab or ranibizumab have demonstrated short-term safety and efficacy, however long term effects have not been documented.
 Anti-VEGF therapy is currently an experimental treatment.

 If the cornea is inflamed via corneal neovascularization, the suppression of enzymes can block CNV by compromising with corneal structural integrity.
 Corneal neovascularization can be suppressed with a combination of orally administration of doxycycline and with topical corticosteroid.